CristoferSoler/Seel-17-18/programming/bsiCrawler/mdEn/C/OPS.1.2.4 Telework.md

 ### 2 4 Delays due to temporarily limited availability of teleworkers

 Usually, a teleworker has no fixed working hours at the teleworkstation.
-Only fixed times are agreed on when he must be reachable.
+Only fixed times are agreed when it must be reachable.
 In the case of alternating teleworking, his working hours are also distributed between the teleworkstation and the in-house workplace.

 If it is necessary for information to be obtained from the teleworker at short notice or for information to be passed on to the teleworker, delays may occur due to the difficult accessibility.
 Even if the information is sent via e-mail, it does not necessarily shorten the response time since it can not be guaranteed that the teleworker will read the e-mail in a timely manner.